Electromayonaise/Process-Injection/README.md

 - sz for a zero-terminated string
 - b for a boolean value (usually an integer with value 0 or 1)
 - i for an integer

+# Process Injection

+As I said before, process injection is a technique used by computer attackers to introduce a running process into another process, typically during the execution of malicious code.
+The general idea is to inject a malicious code into a process that is already running on the system, and then execute that code via the process.
+This is done by manipulating the memory space of the target process.
+The injected code runs under the same privileges as the target process.
+This is a very common technique used by malware to hide its presence on the system.

+There are several ways to inject a process, but we will focus on shellcode injection and DLL injection.

+## Shellcode Injection

+Shellcode injection is a technique used to exploit a software vulnerability.
+It is the exploitation of a software bug in order to gain control of a computer system or allow privilege escalation or a denial of service on a computer system.
+Shellcode injection consists of the following main parts:

+- The shellcode
+- The shellcode injector
+- The target

+The shellcode is the code that we want to inject into the target process.
+The shellcode injector is the code that will inject the shellcode into the target process.
+The target is the process that we want to inject the shellcode into.

+The code for shellcode injection on this repo is in the file `shellcodeInjection.cpp`.
+But the overall idea is to create a process in suspended mode, allocate memory in the process, write the shellcode into the allocated memory, and then resume the process.
+The shellcode on the file won't do anything, it's just a sample shellcode to show how the injection works.
+To get the shellcode, you can run a Kali Linux machine and use msfvenom to generate a shellcode.
+For example, to generate a shellcode that will spawn a reverse shell to your Kali Linux machine, and then inject it into a process to gain access to the machine.

+## DLL Injection

+A DLL (Dynamic Link Library) is a library that contains code and data that can be used by more than one program at the same time.
+For example, in Windows operating systems, the Comdlg32 DLL performs common dialog box related functions.
+Therefore, each program can use the functionality that is contained in this DLL to implement an Open dialog box.
+This helps promote code reuse and efficient memory usage.
+The code in a DLL is usually shared among all the processes that use the DLL; that is, they occupy a single place in physical memory, and do not take up space in the page file.
+This is why a DLL is called a dynamic link library.

+DLL injection is a technique used to inject a DLL into a process.
+DLL injection is often used by malware to hide its presence on the system.
+The code for DLL injection on this repo is in the file `dllInjection.cpp` The general idea is to inject a DLL into a process that is already running on the system, and then execute that DLL via the process.
+This is done by manipulating the memory space of the target process.
+The injected DLL runs under the same privileges as the target process.
+As you can see, it follows pretty much the same idea as shellcode injection, but instead of injecting shellcode, we inject a DLL.
+It is often used in game hacking, where you inject a DLL into a game process to gain access to the game's memory and then manipulate it to your advantage.